shezan78/Roblox-auto-JJ-s-bot/README.md

   -- End at: Self explanatory, it tells you which number you will stop at (Customizable) -- Capitilization: Has 3 different modes, One , one , and ONE .
-  -- Jack type: Shows which type of jack you want to do, the regular is GJ'S and JJ'S, but you can also do CJ'S DJ'S and HJ'S
+  -- Jack type: Shows which type of jack you want to do, the regular is GJ'S and JJ'S, but you can also do CJ'S DJ'S and HJ'S -- Punctuation: Which letter or symbol you END IN, for example One turns into One.
+Or one/ or One!
 ```